Where to Eat Before the Boston Marathon

 “Eating a large meal can cause disruptions in digestion and sleep patterns, and we all need a good night’s sleep before the race,” Whittaker says.
-If you’re worried about having too heavy a meal before the run, consider a bright and flavorful cold bowl from Dig Inn in Back Bay.
-In honor of the New York import’s first Patriots Day, it has the Marathon Market Bowl on the menu from April 10-17.
-Whole wheat pasta and quinoa comprise the base for lentils, broccoli leaf, green beans, pesto, and breadcrumbs for added carbo-loading.
+If you’re worried about having too heavy a meal before the run, consider a bright and flavorful cold bowl from Dig Inn in Back Bay or Downtown Crossing—and don’t skimp on the house mac and cheese.

-At the James Beard Award-nominated South End spot, co-executive chefs Kevin O’Donnell and Michael Lombardi and pasta maker Stephanie Cmar make their pastas with flours freshly milled in-house.
+At the South End’s top tier Italian spot, co-executive chefs Kevin O’Donnell and Michael Lombardi make their pastas with flours freshly milled in-house.
 These grains retain their germ, which typically gets pulverized during conventional milling.
 The germ contains more nutrients and good fats, and more flavor.
-They’re offering a #PoundofPasta special during dinner on Sunday, April 16, to help runners (or any pasta lover) get ready.

 569 Columbus Ave., Boston, 617-536-9500, srvboston.com.

-You’re here for the Moroccan steak tartare toast.
+You’re here for the smoke shishito toast.
 “Yvonne’s carb game is on point,” Boston magazine critic Jolyn Helterman wrote in his 4-star review.
-The Moroccan steak tartare, in particular, hits all the right marks for marathon carbo-loading: a civil serving of crusty sourdough bread topped protein-rich beef, a sunny quail egg, and brightly spiced yogurt.
+The shishito, in particular, hits the right marks for marathon carbo-loading: a civil serving of crusty sourdough bread topped healthy-fatty tuna tonnato, smoked portobello, roasted red onion, and pickled kombu, which has electrolytes like potassium and magnesium.
 Plus, it’s delicious.
 Need more of a meal?
-Try the lamb pita, a stone-fired swath topped with, among other things, spicy tomato sauce and yogurt, a good source of protein and gut-supporting bacteria.
+Try the lamb sausage pita, a stone-fired swath topped with, among other things, yogurt, a good source of protein and gut-supporting bacteria.

 2 Winter Place, Boston, 617-267-0047, yvonnesboston.com.